KingHector/Alice/README.md

-# TYPDiscordBot
+# Alice
-Discord Bot for The Yawning Portal's discord server.
-Moderates and interacts with IP Logging Minecraft Plugin.
+Moderation Discord Bot made for self hosting it.
+Works on it's own or with plugins.

 ## Commands